ansible/ansible/docsite/rst/developing_modules.rst

             if key == "time":

                 # now we'll affect the change.
 Many modules
-                # will strive to be 'idempotent', meaning they
+                # will strive to be idempotent, generally
-                # will only make changes when the desired state
-                # expressed to the module does not match
+                # by not performing any actions if the current
-                # the current state.
-Look at 'service'
+                # state is the same as the desired state.
-                # or 'yum' in the main git tree for an example
+                # See 'service' or 'yum' in the main git tree
-                # of how that might look.
+                # for an illustrative example.

                 rc = os.system("date -s \"%s\"" % value)